Nocth's stomach chose violence.

 Eyes.

-Three boys sat at a nearby table, laughter sharp and careless.
-Their attire marked them immediately—finer fabric, etched clasps, the loose posture of those who had never been denied anything long enough to feel it.
+Three boys sat at a nearby table, their laughter sharp and careless, the kind produced by those for whom ease is a birthright rather than an achievement.
+Their attire announced them without effort: finer fabric, etched clasps of materials that caught light in ways ordinary metals did not, the loose and comfortable posture of those who had never been denied anything long enough to feel the shape of absence.

 With them sat a girl.

-Her garments were restrained, elegant—dark fabric draped cleanly over one shoulder, fastened with a pale sigil worked in silver.
-Her hair fell in smooth waves, held by a single pin shaped like a branching horn .Saevereth clan.
+Her garments were restrained by contrast — elegant in the way that required no excess, dark fabric draped cleanly over one shoulder and fastened with a pale sigil worked in silver at the clasp.
+Her hair fell in smooth, deliberate waves, held in place by a single pin shaped like a branching horn.
+The sigil at her shoulder marked a clan name Nocth did not know: Saevereth.

-One of the boys leaned toward her, voice low but lazy.
+One of the boys leaned toward her, his voice low but carrying the easy laziness of someone who had never needed to moderate himself for an audience.
 "What's wrong with his eyes?"

-The girl spoke calmly.
+The girl spoke calmly — not correcting, not escalating, simply noting.
 "He reminds me of the ones from the outer colonies."

 She didn't correct him.

 "Think he's for sale?" the first added.
+His voice carried the tone of a question that isn't really a question — a statement dressed in interrogative clothing.
 "That look makes people uncomfortable."

 They laughed.